 Timings for the arrival of self driving are a mugs game to predict but the UK Government plans to allow cars that meet autonomous vehicle safely requirements to drive on UK motorways at up to 70mph unsupervised from 2021.
 If approved you would have to be in the drivers seat and ready to take over but could be chatting.. admiring the scenery, reading or this being a Tesla watching a film on Netflix.
 This means a long motorway journey could be a much more relaxing experience like an intercity train (although trains have space to walk around and often get a better view of the landscape than motorways).
 Do I think my model 3 will be capable of driving without any supervision.. emphatically yes and I am hopeful this will be within 5 years.. within 3 years if all goes to plan.

 There’s no going back!
 Essentially there is no reason to choose a piston diesel or petrol model over a Tesla Model 3.
 It’s faster, quieter, more refined, better equipped, more spacious, cheaper to fuel & service, massively cheaper to tax, exempt from congestion charges and simply better with much more advanced tech than any piston competitors.
 It’s also just a pleasure to drive in any situation.
-Other than snow I’ve seen it in every driving situation it’s likely to face and its been a pleasure to drive and felt refined and safe in all of them.
+Other than snow (a tyre summer issue) it performed perfectly every driving situation it’s likely to face and its been a pleasure to drive and felt refined and safe in all of them.